The IT Stack We Deployed for a 10-Person Accounting Firm

 How to Manage Passwords for a 10-Person Team

+A password manager replaces shared spreadsheets with vaults, access logs, and one-step offboarding.
 The most immediate risk at this firm was a shared spreadsheet of client portal credentials — QuickBooks Online, state tax portals, IRS e-file systems.
-Any one of those accounts being compromised through credential stuffing, or a former employee retaining access after departure, would have triggered a reportable incident under their client agreements.
+Any one of those accounts being compromised through credential stuffing, or a former employee retaining access after departure, could create contractual or regulatory notification issues, depending on the facts.

 We deployed 1Password Business so the partners could grant and instantly revoke access to client credential vaults without ever exposing the actual passwords to staff.
 The admin console provides a full audit log of which accounts were accessed and when — and departure offboarding is a single revocation action rather than a manual spreadsheet audit.

-1Password Business at $7.99/user/month (annual billing) is what we deployed.
+1Password Business at $8.99/user/month (annual billing) is what we deployed.

 1Password Business